"May I ask," started Kaden as he strolled down the aisle, hands in his pockets. "Why was my name called last?"

 He was locked up in the room where no lights reached for several months.

 'Please let me go.
 Please, please, please.'
-He'd cried, kneeling at the King's feet.
+He'd wailed at the King's feet.

 The innocent boy committed his first murder in the dead of the night, clumsy and messy as the Duke watched in horror.

-The man swore to drag down the royal family one day, starting at Kaden—a foolish child who ran away in a clamour of apologizes, too scared to look back.
+The man swore to drag down the royal family one day, starting at Kaden—a foolish child who ran away in a clamour of apologies, too scared to look back.

 Rosa tried to save him; he killed her.
 Betrayed her.
 Ended her.

 Kaden stepped back, wide-eyed.
 "You are not her."
-He would not fall victim to the illusions, even as they wrapped around him in a choking vice.
-His voice trembled, uncertain, and a laugh forced out of his unwilling lungs, breathless.
+He wouldn't fall victim to the illusions, even as they wrapped around him in a choking vice.
+His voice trembled, uncertain, and a laugh forced out of his unwilling lungs.
 "I killed her."

 The sinner would never forget that.